stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_movedfromtextcolor/_index.md

 title: Aspose::Words::Layout::RevisionOptions::get_MovedFromTextColor method
 linktitle: get_MovedFromTextColor
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Layout::RevisionOptions::get_MovedFromTextColor method.
+description: 'Aspose::Words::Layout::RevisionOptions::get_MovedFromTextColor method.
 Allows to specify the color to be used for areas where content was moved from Moving.
-Default value is ByAuthor in C++.
+Default value is ByAuthor in C++.'
 type: docs
 weight: 700
 url: /cpp/aspose.words.layout/revisionoptions/get_movedfromtextcolor/